Nice3point/RevitBenchmark/Readme.md

 }
 ```

 This is your runnable benchmark.
-The base class initializes a Revit session so the Revit API can be used safely during benchmark runs.
+The base class ensures the benchmark executes within Revit's single-threaded API context.

 ## Running your benchmarks